JohnGiorgi/mathematics-for-machine-learning/index.md

 ## Week 3: Matrices as Objects that Operate on Vectors

-Now that we've looked at vectors, we can turn to matrices.
-First we look at how to use matrices as tools to solve linear algebra problems, and as objects that transform vectors.
-Then we look at how to solve systems of linear equations using matrices, which will then take us on to look at inverse matrices and determinants, and to think about what the determinant really is, intuitively speaking.
-Finally, we'll look at cases of special matrices that mean that the determinant is zero or where the matrix isn't invertible - cases where algorithms that need to invert a matrix will fail.
+Lets now turn our attention from vectors to [**matrices**](http://www.wikiwand.com/en/Matrix_(mathematics)).
+First we will look at how to use matrices as tools to solve linear algebra problems, before introducing them as objects that _transform_ vectors.
+We will then explain how to solve systems of linear equations using matrices, which will take introduce the concept of inverse matrices and determinants.
+Finally, we'll look at cases of special matrices: when the determinant is zero, and where the matrix isn't invertible.
+Because many algorithms require invert a matrix as one of their steps, this special case is important.

 **Learning Objectives**

-- Understand what a matrix is and how it corresponds to a transformation.
+- Understand what a matrix is and how it corresponds to a transformation
 - Explain and calculate inverse and determinant of matrices
-- Identify and explain how to find inverses computationally and what goes wrong.
+- Identify and explain how to find inverses computationally

-### Matrices, vectors, and solving simultaneous equation problems
+- Explore what it means for a matrix to be inertible

+## Matrices

+### Introduction to matrices

 At the start of the course, we encountered the "apples and bananas" problem: how to find the price of things when we only have the total bill.
 Now we're going to look at matrices, which can be thought of as objects that rotate and stretch vectors, and how they can be used to solve these sorts of problems.